Healthy Italian Cooking at Home

 • 1/2 tablespoon fresh oregano, chopped

-• 1/2 cup Parmigiano-reggiano cheese, grated plus 2 tablespoons for topping
+• 1/2 cup Parmigiano Reggiano cheese, grated plus 2 tablespoons for topping

 Directions

-Preheat oven to 350-degrees.
+Preheat oven to 350 degrees F.

 Place olive oil, onion and garlic in a large saute pan over medium heat, and saute until onion is soft but not browned – about 5 minutes.